Bob Whitfield

-Bob Lectress Whitfield III (born October 18, 1971) is a former American football offensive tackle in the National Football League (NFL).
+Bob Lectress Whitfield III (born October 18, 1971) is an American former professional football player who was an offensive tackle in the National Football League (NFL).
+He played college football for the Stanford Cardinal.

-Early career
+Early life

 Whitfield played high school football at Banning High School in Wilmington, California, where he was teammates with Mark Tucker.
 He then played college football at Stanford University, where Dennis Green served as head coach.
 Whitfield won a starting position as a true freshman and following his junior season, he declared his eligibility in the NFL Draft.

 Professional career

-Whitfield was drafted in the first round (eighth overall) of the 1992 NFL Draft by the Atlanta Falcons.
+Whitfield was drafted in the first round (eighth overall) of the 1992 NFL draft by the Atlanta Falcons.
 He played for the Falcons from 1992–2003 before he was released by the team.
 He then played for the Jacksonville Jaguars for the 2004 season.
-Whitfield, a 1999 Pro Bowler, was a fixture on the Falcons offensive line that finished 14‐2 in the regular season.
+Whitfield, a 1999 Pro Bowler, was a fixture on the Falcons offensive line that finished 14-2 in the regular season.
 The team went on to upset the Minnesota Vikings in the NFC Championship Game and advance to Super Bowl XXXIII.
 Whitfield attended Stanford University, where he was a consensus All-America student-athlete in his junior season.
 Although he made an early draft departure, Bob returned to the university to complete a Bachelors Degree of Arts in Economics in 2012.
 He was inducted in the Stanford Sports Hall of Fame in 2012.

 Whitfield started for the New York Giants at left tackle during the 2006 season filling in after starter Luke Petitgout went down with injury.
 His time as a starter was marked by two episodes of him losing his cool and drawing costly personal fouls, twice on headbutts in key spots against the Dallas Cowboys and later in a week 16 loss against the New Orleans Saints.
 These actions lead to him receiving the nickname "Head-butt Bob" from many Giant fans as well as local columnists.
 Due to these actions and general inconsistent play, Whitfield was benched for the final game of the season against the Washington Redskins and the subsequent playoff game against the Philadelphia Eagles.

 On February 12, 2007, he announced his retirement on Sirius NFL radio.